rug-cit-hpc/league-of-robots/documentation/Configuring_Pulp.md

 You can use

- * Either Pulp CLI commands where possible (easier and recommended)
+ * Either Pulp CLI commands where possible (easier and recommended).
- * Or send raw HTTP GET/PUT calls to the Pulp API using a commandline HTTP client like HTTPie or cURL (harder, but required where Pulp CLI support is incomplete).
+ * Or send raw HTTP GET/PUT calls to the Pulp API using a commandline HTTP client like HTTPie or cURL (harder).

 ##### Upload custom RPMs to repo server.